Market Analysts see SoFi Technologies Inc. [SOFI] gaining to $9. Time to buy?

-SoFi Technologies Inc. [NASDAQ: SOFI] gained 0.83% on the last trading session, reaching $4.88 price per share at the time.
+SoFi Technologies Inc. [NASDAQ: SOFI] loss -5.29% on the last trading session, reaching $5.01 price per share at the time.
 The company report on September 28, 2022 that Galileo and Juniper Research Reveals Surge in B2B Embedded Finance Demand.

 Sponsored